HeYueThu/HeYueThu.github.io/index.md

 ### Biography
 <table border="0">
   <tr>
 <p><b>Hi!
-I’m now a Forth year PhD student in Department of Computer Science and Technology in Tsinghua University, directed by Prof. Peng Cui.
+I’m now a forth year PhD student in Department of Computer Science and Technology in Tsinghua University, directed by Prof. Peng Cui.
 Before that, I got my B.E. degree from BUAA in 2018 with 3 times of National Scholarship for 4 successive years.</b></p>
 <p><b>I have board interests in Data Mining and Machine Learning.
 I am particularly interested in Causal Discovery, Stable Learning, Out-of-Distribution Generalizaion and  Network Computing.</b></p>
     </tr>
 </table>